San Diego State Aztecs men's basketball: NAIA tournament results

-Retired jerseys
+Retired numbers

 On January 16, 2020, the Aztecs announced that they would be retiring former small forward Kawhi Leonard's number 15 jersey on February 1, 2020.
 Following Leonard's jersey retirement, some confusion circulated regarding statements that Leonard was the first player in Aztecs history to have his jersey retired, as the school ceremoniously retired former power forward and center Michael Cage's number 44 jersey in 1984.

 On December 29, 2023, the Aztecs announced that they would be retiring three more jerseys in a "Return to the Rafters" ceremony on January 17, 2024.
 The players honored were Milton "Milky" Phelps, Judy Porter, and Michael Cage.
 This ceremony resolved the prior confusion regarding Cage's jersey retirement.